 This Statement of Purpose is submitted to Ofsted.
-It is provided and made available to employees, foster parents, local authorities, children and young people placed and their parents via our website
+It is provided and made available to employees, foster parents, local authorities, children and young people placed, and their parents via our website.
 A hard copy can be provided if requested.

-The Statement of Purpose is reviewed and agreed annually by the Registered Manager and the Senior Management Team.
+The Statement of Purpose is reviewed and agreed annually by the Registered Manager and Responsible Individual.